 Seattle has hundreds of taxis in King County, SeaTac Airport and the Seattle area.
 When you think about the number of residents and tourists seeking rides after dinner or drinks, it isn’t hard to understand why taxis can be hard to find.
+Uber and Lyft’s on-demand tracking, reasonable fares, and clean vehicles continue to be a popular choice via smartphones.
+Uber and Lyft both offer hundreds of vehicles in downtown Seattle and the Eastside (Redmond / Bellevue / Kirkland).
 The biggest taxi-cab companies around Seattle are listed below.

-Yellow Cab (Puget Sound Dispatch) is the largest cab company and you can reach them from one of three numbers, depending on your location:
+Yellow Cab (Puget Sound Dispatch) is the largest cab company and you can reach them at 206-622-6500

-Yellow Cab also sells coupon books for taxi service or “taxi scrip” at a discount.
-You can buy it at their offices, over the phone, or via mail to help save money on your taxi service in Seattle.
-Yellow Cab is also the only company authorized to pick up at SeaTac Airport without a reservation on the baggage level.
+Yellow Cab is the only company authorized to pick up at SeaTac Airport without a reservation at the taxi stands.
 Many other high-quality taxicab companies can come via dispatch (see list below), however Yellow Cab owns the exclusive contract for pickup “wait” service at SeaTac Airport.

 Farwest Taxi offers service, but many travelers have found that the wait times for the taxis to arrive can be longer than one would expect.
 Taxi rates within King County (Seattle metro area) are standard for all taxi companies (see detailed rates above).
 Call (206) 622-1717 to arrange for a pick up in Seattle.
 Those from South County should call (253) 852-2500 or (425) 454-5055 from Eastside.